-- admitted to trading on a regulated market or for which a request for admission to trading on such a market has been made;
+- admitted to a UK-regulated market, Gibraltar-regulated market or an EU-regulated market, or for which a request for admission to trading on such a market has been made;

-- that are traded on a multilateral trading facility (MTF), admitted to trading on an MTF or for which a request for admission to trading has been made on an MTF;
+- traded on a UK or an EU multilateral trading facility (MTF), admitted to trading on a UK or an EU MTF, or for which a request for admission to trading on a UK or an EU MTF has been made;

-- that are traded on an organised trading facility (OTF); and
+- traded on a UK- or an EU-organised trading facility (OTF); and

-- in respect of financial instruments whose price or value depends on or has an effect on the price or value of a financial instrument referred to in points (a) and (b), including, but not limited to, credit default swaps and contracts for difference.
+- in respect of financial instruments whose price or value depends on or has an effect on the price or value of a financial instrument referred to in points (a), (b), or (c) including, but not limited to, credit default swaps and contracts for difference.

 Jurisdiction of criminal courts